wn9237/rest_spec/markdowns/api/serviceprincipal_post_ownedobjects.md

-# Create
+# Create ownedObject

-Create a new Create ownedObject.
+Use this API to create a new ownedObject.
 #### HTTP request
 ```http
 to be completed....